mydul/New-Test-Repo/README.md

                         delegate: "Model United Nations",
                         member: "IEEE"
                       },
- challenge: "I am seeking a full-time position in the field of Nanotechnology, Photonics, and Quantum Electronics" }
+ challenge: "I am seeking a full-time position in the field of Nanotechnology, and Quantum Electronics" }
 ```
 ---